Setting Up the Bare-Metal Infrastructure Provider

 with access to the infrastructure provider, our Omni instance, and to the Image Factory

-We start by creating an Omni service account for the infrastructure provider to authenticate/authorize to Omni.
+We start by setting up access for the infrastructure provider to Omni.

-Navigate to the Settings - Service Accounts tab on the Omni web UI, and create a service account with ID bare-metal
+Navigate to the Settings - Infra Providers tab on the Omni web UI, and setup a new infra provider with ID bare-metal

 Store the displayed service account key securely for later use.